Unable to open your database just because it is showing “File Already In Use Error” each time when you try to open it?

-Well, your searching ends here as this tutorial contains the answers for your queries.
-So just stick with the post and know the best knowledge on how to fix Access File Already In Use Error whether it is occurred in any of the Access 2010/ 2013/2016 version.
+Well, your search ends here as this tutorial contains the answers to your queries.
+So just stick with the post and know the best knowledge on how to fix Access File Already In Use Error whether it has occurred in any of the Access 2010/ 2013/2016 versions.

 What Are The Symptoms Of Could Not Use File Already In Use Error?